linusmimietz/Scriptable-Auto-Update/README.md

 ![Loop GIF](https://i.imgur.com/iEFhyVq.gif)

 ## Why did I develop it?
-I like the [Scriptable app](https://scriptable.app).
+I'm a big fan of the [Scriptable](https://scriptable.app) app.
 It's an excellent tool for creating custom widgets, for example.
 When sharing the code with other people, I didn't find any easy way to fix bugs or add features afterward.
 This wrapper aims to solve this challenge.

 ## Features
 * Automatically downloads your latest code every day from a URL